kpisacic/lovelace-stampar-pelud-card/README.md

 # lovelace-stampar-pelud-card
-Lovelace card for Home Assistana, Pollen alergy for Republic of Croatia, by Public Health Service "Andrija Ĺ tampar"
+Lovelace card for Home Assistana, Pollen alergy for Republic of Croatia, by Public Health Service "Andrija Štampar"

 The `stampar_pelud` sensor platform provide pollen forecast data for Republic of Croatia.
-Data is provided by Public Health Institute "Andrija Ĺ tampar"  - https://stampar.hr/hr/peludna-prognoza .
+Data is provided by Public Health Institute "Andrija Štampar"  - https://stampar.hr/hr/peludna-prognoza .

 The following device types and data are supported: